Varla Pegasus Review: 28 Mph Dual Motor E-Scooter

 748WH Battery

-The Pegasus has a 48V/15.6Ah lithium-ion battery that can power the scooter for 28 miles.
-The scooter has 78 units of high-energy-density lithium-ion batteries meant to power your long-distance requirements.
+The Pegasus has a 48V/15.6Ah lithium-ion battery and on paper it can power the scooter for 28 miles.

 Dual Brakes